derek-su/imdb_webscraper/README.md

 IMDB split the total reviews of a movie into different pages that can be accessed by combining 'http://www.imdb.com' + data-ajaxurl + '?paginationKey=' + data-key

 data-ajaxurl and data-key are variables nested in the class "load-more-data".
-So, by accessing the new url, another set of reviews appear with a new data-key being issued for each new page.
+By accessing the new url, another set of reviews appear with a new data-key being issued for each new page.